-How Much Does Solar Cost in Santa Cruz CA?
+How Much Does Solar Cost?

 The Cost of Doing Nothing

 A homeowner that pays $120 per month for electricity today will spend over $79,000* over the next 25 years to power their home.
 The same homeowner could purchase solar and save 75% over the next 25 years.
-The choice is yours. *Calculated using historical PG&E rate increases over the last twenty years.
+The choice is yours.